-The City continues to closeout completed projects.
 Overall, the Disaster Recovery Program is maintaining compliance with the performance metrics established in the Performance Schedule outlined in the Action Plan.

-The Internal Auditor concluded the CDBG-DR quarterly website monitoring review with the report written on May 26, 2022.
-The Small Rental, Rehabilitation, & Reconstruction Program (SRRRP) continues to be reviewed and steps to maintain compliance and remedy any noncompliance are underway.
+As of the submittal of this narrative, the Internal Auditor had not completed the CDBG-DR quarterly website monitoring for the fourth quarter, and there was no written report.
+The quarterly website monitoring report for the third quarter was completed on November 18, 2025.
+The Small Rental, Rehabilitation, & Reconstruction Program (SRRRP) is narrowing down as recipients reach the end of their subrogation agreements, but continues to be reviewed, and steps are maintained to ensure compliance and to remedy any noncompliance.
 Any updates on the SRRRP will continue to be entered in the DRGR system under Compliance/Monitoring.
+During the quarter, the City Council approved having staff release liens on the promissory notes for the final two participants in the Homeowners Rehabilitation & Reconstruction Program (HRRP).
+Property files were pending updates in Salesforce at the time of this narrative.
 A flood project timeline is being documented to establish compliance verification of acquisition projects to policies and is being monitored by the Internal Auditor.
 The Internal Auditor will continue to provide technical assistance as issues arise.